- Up to 1 hour per day

 - Eye testing - PLA (gonioscopy) (BVA/KC/ISDS)

-- DNA test - prcd-PRA (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear or carrier dogs)
+- DNA test - prcd-PRA - part of The Kennel Club's CombiBreed package* (see below).
+Find a list of tested dogs

 Important health schemes and tests